-Is the term given to the details that a media publication (print, on-line or both) will provide to advertisers that provides information on its reader base (sometimes this is audited by the ABC audit bureau), who they are, where they are based etc. This can help the advertiser decide if the publication is targeted the right kind of audience (i.e. those likely to buy/respond).
+Is the term given to the details that a media publication (print, online or both) will provide to advertisers with information on its reader base (sometimes this is audited by the ABC audit bureau), who they are, where they are based etc. This can help the advertiser decide if the publication is targeted at the right kind of audience (for example, those likely to buy/respond).

 PPC – Pay Per Click

-The cost of advertising at standard published rates for that publication (online or off), before negotiating.
+The cost of advertising at standard published rates for that publication (online or off), importantly, before negotiating.

 This is the methodology you would apply to ‘segmenting’ your target audience into discernable buckets, or segments.
 Doing this allows you to target people who fall into these buckets in a more specific and productive fashion.
-A segment might be: High-Net-Worth (see below) females aged 18-30, who live in Surrey.
-This is an example of both demographic and geographic segmentation.
+A segment might be: High-Net-Worth (see above) females aged 18-30, who live in affluent postcodes in Surrey.
+This is an example of both demographic (person) and geographic (location) segmentation.

 SEO – Search Engine Optimisation

-Describes the process undertaken to optimise your website to make it search engine friendly, which in turn will mean that your website will appear higher up the results for given/specific search terms, often called ‘key words’.
+Describes the process undertaken to optimise your website to make it search engine friendly, which in turn will mean that your website will appear higher up in search results for given/specific search terms, usually called ‘keywords’.